liapatiso95-ctrl/character-sheet/feats.md

 **Imbue Attack.** Once on your turn when you make a melee weapon attack, you can imbue the magic of a Cantrip you know into your attack.
 On hit, you do not deal the damage of the Cantrip along with the damage of your weapon attack.
 Instead, the weapon attack deals the damage type dealt by the Cantrip, and it applies the additional effects of the Cantrip on hit.

+### Spell Subterfuge
+You gain the following benefits.

+**Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

+**Shrouding Spells.** After you cast a spell that has a casting time of an action using a spell slot, you can take both the Dash and Hide actions as a Bonus Action.
+You can use this benefit a number of times equal to the ability modifier of the score increased by this feat, and you regain all expended uses when you finish a Long Rest.

+**Sneaky Casting.** If you are Hidden, casting a spell with a Verbal component or making a spell attack doesn't reveal your position if you end the turn behind Three-Quarters Cover or Total Cover.

 ### Spiritual Awakening
 You have spent many quiet hours learning to commune with the invisible world of Spirits.
 You gain the following benefits: